-You can still technically choose to invest with Binance anyway, but you’re doing so at your own risk.
-And the risks are sometimes high – a quick glance of the Binance subreddit shows a ton of threads from disgruntled users who discovered missing coins or have been locked out of their accounts.
+But if you choose to invest with Binance through VPNs, you’re doing so at your own risk.
+And the risks can be high – a quick glance of the Binance subreddit shows a ton of threads from disgruntled users who discovered missing coins or have been locked out of their account.
 According to these users, the Binance’s customer support only responds to their cases weeks later, if at all.

 Some US citizens shared that they were able to resolve their account issues by reporting to the Consumer Finance Protection Bureau.
 Malaysians won’t have this option, as the exchange is not regulated here.